 It is made from a high grade knit construction material that is highly flexible, stretchy, and responsive.

 Stay put cuffs that have been fitted into the Blitzu compression sock deliver a higher level of comfort and support at contact points.
-The sock is highly breathable and airy and has built-in moisture wicking capability.
+The sock is highly breathable and airy and has the built-in moisture-wicking capability.
 Your purchase comes with a money-back guarantee.

 10. Mojo Compression Socks

 Cushioned Terry Foot